stackbsd/nova-bhyve/README.md

 - Cold attach of cinder volumes
 - Cold attach of network interfaces
 - Instance snapshot and upload to Glance
-- Unused cached images removed by Nova's image cache manager
+- Nova image cache manager support to prune cache when no longer needed

 ### Roadmap